trey-rosius/apartment_complex_management_system/content/building_the_api/user_lambda_resources.md

 ## Lambda Resolver

 Inside the `lib` folder, create another folder called `lambda-fns`.

 This folder would contain code for all our lambda functions and entities.
 Let’s create files and folders specific to the user endpoints and entities.

-Inside the `lambda-fns` folder, create another folder called `user`.Create 3 typescript files inside the `user` folder.
+Inside the `lambda-fns` folder, create another folder called `user`.

+Create 3 typescript files inside the `user` folder.

 - main.ts
 - userEntity.ts